basics-lab/qsft/README.md

 ### Quick Start
 <a id=quickstart></a>
 The main functionality of our algorithm is available in the `QSFT` class.
-Example usage is given below:
+A minimal example can be found in `synt_exp/quick_example.py`.
+Details on how this file works can be found in other sections of the README.

 ### Signals
 <a id=signals></a>